rik-smeets/gpsp/README.md

 ## Thanks to
 - gameblabla for writing the initial [Bittboy gpSP port](https://github.com/bittboy/gpsp)
 - the other people mentioned in the changelog who shared improvements for gpSP

+## How to build
+0. Build the BittBoy toolchain as described [here](https://github.com/TriForceX/MiyooCFW/wiki/Making-Games).
+Follow the steps up to (and including) step 3.
+0. You can now build gpSP as described [here](./build.txt).

+### Optimizing your build
+0. The build binaries will not be optimized for your device yet.
+First, use your emulator build on your device.
+Test some games and some features of the emulator.
+You'll probably notice a suboptimal performance.
+0. Now, close the emulator.
+In the folder where your emulator build is, a `./profile` folder will have appeared with a bunch of `.gcda` files.
+Move those to the `powkiddy` or `bittboy` folder (depending on your device).
+0. In `Makefile`, change `-fprofile-generate=./profile` to `-fprofile-use=./`.
+0. Make a new build.
+If required, force a new build with `make -B`.
+0. Done!
+Enjoy your now device optimized emulator.